luftreich/blog_source/source/_posts/2012-03-14-os161-file-operation-overview.markdown

 There are some common rules about file descriptor:

-- 0, 1 and 2 a special file descriptors.
+- 0, 1 and 2 are special file descriptors.
 They are stdin, stdout and stderr respectively.
 (Defined in `$OS161_SRC/kern/include/kern/unistd.h` as `STDIN_FILENO`, `STDOUT_FILENO` and `STDERR_FILENO`)